-Extraction of honey from comb is mainly done using centrifugal force, or by crushing the comb and straining out the honey.
+The extraction of honey from comb is mainly done using centrifugal force, or by crushing the comb and straining out the honey.
 Machines are used to speed up the various processes and bolster other factors of production.
 In this article, you will learn about the best honey press machines and their use.

 The two most popular types of machines in extraction of honey are centrifugal honey extractors and honey presses.
 Centrifugal extractors have the similar designs of the extraction chamber.
 They only differ by doing either tangential or radial extraction.
 There are two major designs of honey presses.
 One uses roller drums to press wax passed between the rollers.
 Its use is not very popular in comparison to the other the design that involves pressing on the honey in a bucket-like container.
 We will focus on the bucket honey press since it is the better of the two designs.
 The given advantage of the roller-drum honey press is the possibility to have the wax collected in one receptacle, as honey is collected in another receptacle immediately after pressing.

 A honey press is a machine that squeezes honeycomb between two surfaces.
 It can use either rollers or a pressure plate, though the typical ones are those using a pressure plate – also called a bucket honey press.
 Typical features of a bucket honey press include the pressure plate, a receptacle for comb with honey that can let honey flow through it and use of some force on the pressure plate.
 Application of force on the pressure plate crushes the comb placed underneath.
 The crushed comb releases honey from the cells.
 Various methods of collecting the extracted honey and putting it into a receiving container are provided for.
 They are usually incorporated into the design and manufacture of the device.